verifyas/docs/source/index.html.md

-description | A description that can be used to describe the purpose of the transfer verification | A [Verification](#the-verification-object) object session_id | Identifies the session that this bank account belongs to
+description | A description that can be used to describe the purpose of the transfer verification | A [Verification](#the-verification-object) object session_id | Identifies the session that this bank account belongs to reference_id | Identifies the id of the transfer on the bank side

 ## Create a Transfer